gbLw1/go-concurrency/README.md

 Running the following command will run the normal fetching code (one by one) and then the concurrency code (in parallel).

-ps: Each one of them shows the time it took to fetch the images
+ps: Each one of them shows the time it took to complete the requests.

 ```sh
 go run .\cmd\main.go